-&lt;sup>2 The section deals with the calculation of the redemption allowance and the unredeemed balance of capital expenditure in connection with mining operations.
+The section deals with the calculation of the redemption allowance and the unredeemed balance of capital expenditure in connection with mining operations.

-- the unit or improvement is used by the taxpayer during the year of assessment solely for the purposes of the taxpayer's trade; - the unit is situated in the Republic; and - the taxpayer owns at least 5 residential units in the Republic that are used by the taxpayer for the purposes of trade.
+- the unit is situated in the Republic; and - the taxpayer owns at least 5 residential units in the Republic that are used by the taxpayer for the purposes of trade.

-An additional allowance of 5% of the cost of a residential unit is allowable if that residential unit constitutes a low-cost residential unit and the taxpayer qualifies for a deduction in respect of that unit under section $13sex(1)^4$ (refer above).
+An additional allowance of 5% of the cost of a residential unit is allowable if that residential unit constitutes a low-cost residential unit and the taxpayer qualifies for a deduction in respect of that unit under section 13sex(1) (see above).